Top 10 Horror Films of All Time

 Release year: 2002

-What is interesting about “28 Days Later” is how it managed to revitalize the dead in the water zombie genre.
+What is interesting about “28 Days Later” is how it managed singlehandedly (along with Paul WS Anderson’s “Resident Evil” (2002)) to revitalize the dead-in-the-water zombie genre.
 Writer Alex Garland (“Dredd“ (2012)) offered a fresh take on the slow moving living dead (technically here they are infected) by raising the stakes and making them move really fast.
 This allows Danny Boyle (“Trainspotting“ (1996)) to stage various pulse pounding skirmishes, shot in a handheld dogmatic approach that enhances the film’s realism.
 Taking cues from the rabies disease, “28 Days Later” succeeds by having exquisitely dreadful atmosphere within the famous landscapes of London.
 Despite a rather contained second half, “28 Days Later” is a masterclass in tension with some valid points on human nature when it comes for survival.
 It might annoy some with its bleakness and permutating nihilism but it certainly will win those who are not keen on traditional horror cliches.

 Suspense: